Land Administration and Practice in Hong Kong

 By Roger Nissim

-Having live in Hong Kong for many years, I have friends who are caught up in the high housing prices of Hong Kong.
+Having lived in Hong Kong for many years, I have friends who are caught up in the high housing prices of Hong Kong.
 Criticisms are plenty in a city with one of the worlds highest population densities, but solutions are scarce.
 When it seems everyone’s a critic, it’s important to understand why these issues exist in the first place.

 From underused brownfield sites, to reclamation policies, and the right for indigenous male villagers to build free homes, this book explains it all.
 Every major existing policy that is seen to hinder the cooling of housing prices is covered from the British occupation of Hong Kong in 1841 to the present day.